vavesparashar/colbyfayock.com/src/_pages/Greatest Tomato Chutney Recipe.md

-Also, sugar acts as a preservative so the tomato chutney can easily last 7+ days and longer in the refrigerator.
+Also, sugar acts as a preservative so the tomato chutney can easily last 10+ days and longer in the refrigerator.

-If you have any questions, feel free to ask at focus@whiteseer.com
+If you have any questions, feel free to write at focus@whiteseer.com